steveu/squinty/README.md

-squinty
+Squinty
 =======

-Chrome extension to get a different look at website design
+Chrome extension that helps you get a different look at websites you are designing.

+* Blur the page
+* Greyscale mode
+* Invert colours
+* View upside down
+* Zoom out